Let’s get wanderlusted in Nusa Penida, Bali!

 How About One Day Trip?

 There many travel tours to Nusa Penida for only a day, perfect for you who have limited time.
 If you have a flexible time in your travel, my suggestion is to stay for at least 2 nights because you will be able to enjoy Nusa Penida and its tourism destinations.
-Also, in Nusa Penida, you will find less tourist and cheaper yet good foods.
+Also, in Nusa Penida, you will find fewer tourists and cheaper yet good foods.
 My best food experience was eating yummy sauced octopus menu in a quite good portion for only about Rp 35.000 (US$3) including taxes, it’s located in a good cafe with good wi-fi (when it’s not crowded) called Artrolling Bistro.

 Where to stay?

-I really recommend staying in the shoreline area around the north up to northeast side since you will easily find a place to eat also shops where you can get snacks or toiletries.
+I really recommend staying in the shoreline area around the north up to the northeast side since you will easily find a place to eat also shops where you can get snacks or toiletries.
 You can even spot some of the restaurants on the map I show above.
 I know it’s far from the tourism spot but believe me, you don’t want to stay nearby the tourism spots.

 Unfortunately, I stayed in the wrong location, it’s quite secluded, hard to find places to eat, no signal, and the accommodation has bad wi-fi which basically has no connection to the internet.
 Another bad luck, I only had time about 2 nights to spent in Nusa Penida because we had to continue to go to Gili Trawangan.
 If I had more time, I would’ve definitely moved from that accommodation but then I remembered that I couldn’t just move right away because we booked the place already for 2 nights.